atahankocak/AI-in-Soccer/README.md

 ## Closing Statements

-I want to throw a few more lines out there to shed some more light before you start your journey in the my notebooks.
+I want to explain how I see and work before you start your journey in the my notebooks.
+It may assit you capturing everything and give you the ability to point out possible areas of improvement.
 Here we go:
   1) I prefer to include more explanations than usual in my notebooks.
-Since, I have a lot of fun designing and executing these projects, I wish to put some character into them and expose how I think.
+Since, I have a lot of fun designing and executing these projects, I wish to put some character into them and model how I think.
-  2) Given the item number one, I make sure taht what I put in my notebooks is clear to an uninitiated person.
+  2) Given the item number one, I make sure that what I put in my notebooks is clear to an uninitiated person.
   3) In some cases, my code may not be the most of the most efficient in the world.
-In my defense, I have slept very little during this project.
-Also, I am only 4 months into the serious Python coding.
+In my defense, I am only 4 months into the serious Python coding.
 And finally, my code gets the job done!
   4) I will put more explanations about the models I picked and why I picked them.
 They are both very complex models used in a very hard problem.
 I would like to make it cleart that this is not an excuse but a time buyer :).
   5) My style is to pick a model and stick with it until the end rather than shop around and try around other models for comparison.
-It shows that I put some serious thought into it and commit my days and nights.
+It supports me to put some serious thought into the project and helps me to focus better.
 It also shows that I trust in my troops:).
-At the end of the days, I know that it all comes down to the feature engineering skills.
-And that is where I put my character in my work.
+At the end of the day, I know that it all comes down to the feature engineering skills.
+And that is where I try to shine the most.
-  Also, I I love the joyful feeling of making a model to perform better than the previous run.
+  Also, I love the joyful feeling of making a model to perform better than the previous version of itself.
 That gives me a reason to dig into the granular detail of what I am deling with and add uniqueness to my work.
   6) And finally, I want to give credit to Pappalardo, L., Cintia, P., Rossi, A. et al. A public data set of spatio-temporal match events in soccer competitions.
 Sci Data 6, 236 (2019). https://doi.org/10.1038/s41597-019-0247-7 for providing great insights to initiate my project.